 This small snake is most distinctive for its complete lack of patterning and nearly uniformly brown color.
 Most individuals are gray-brown with a lighter, tan underbelly.
 This is a very small snake and most adults are under a foot (30 cm) long.

-Distribution: Earthsnakes are most abundant in the unglaciated, rugged hills of south-central Indiana, but their range extends into west central Indiana along the deep sandstone gorges surrounding Sugar Creek.
+Smooth Earthsnakes are most abundant in the unglaciated, rugged hills of south-central Indiana, but their range extends into west central Indiana along the deep sandstone gorges surrounding Sugar Creek.

 Several subspecies of the Smooth Earthsnake are recognized, and Indiana's populations are assignable to the Western Smooth Earthsnake (V. v. elegans).
 These snakes are members of the family Colubridae, which is represented by a total of 28 species in Indiana.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.

 Minton, S. A. Jr. 2001.
 Amphibians and Reptiles of Indiana.
 Indiana Academy of Science, Indianapolis, IN.